-To install workpiece clamp (Fig. G)
+To install workpiece clamp (Fig. H)

-- Insert the clamp (4) into the hole (4c) behind the fence.
-The clamp should be facing toward the back of the miter saw.
+- Insert the workpiece clamp (4) into the hole (4c) behind the fence.
+The clamp should be facing toward the back of the mitre saw.
 The groove on the clamp rod should be fully inserted into the base.
-Ensure this groove is fully inserted into the base of the miter saw.
-If the groove is visible, the clamp will not be secure.
-Secure the clamp rod by tightening the clamp locking screw (3) - Rotate the clamp 180° toward the front of the miter saw. - Loosen the knob (4b) to adjust the clamp up or down, then use the fine adjust knob (4a) to firmly clamp the workpiece.
+Ensure this groove is fully inserted into the base of the mitre saw.
+If the groove is visible, the clamp will not be secure. - Rotate the clamp 180° toward the front of the mitre saw. - Loosen the knob (4b) to adjust the clamp up or down, then use the fine adjust knob (4a) to firmly clamp the workpiece.

 Note: Place the clamp on the opposite side of the base when beveling.
-ALWAYS MAKE DRY RUNS (UNPOWERED) BE-FORE FINISH CUTS TO CHECK THE PATH OF THE BLADE.
+ALWAYS MAKE DRY RUNS (UNPOWERED) BEFORE FINISH CUTS TO CHECK THE PATH OF THE BLADE.
 ENSURE THE CLAMP DOES NOT INTERFERE WITH THE ACTION OF THE SAW OR GUARDS.

-Changing or installing a new saw blade (Fig. H, I, J)
+Changing or installing a new saw blade (Fig. I - K)